Simple totally disconnected locally compact groups separated by finiteness properties: Introduction

 In this paper, we construct further examples of non-discrete tdlc groups separated by finiteness properties.
 In particular, we extend the result of Skipper, Witzel and Zaremsky to the tdlc setting.

-\begin{thm} For every positive integer $n$ there exists a simple non-discrete tdlc group that is of type $\fin_{n-1}$ but not of type $\FP_n$. \end{thm}
+\begin{thm} For every positive integer $n$ there exists a simple non-discrete tdlc group that is of type $\fin_{n-1}$ but not of type $\fin_n$. \end{thm}

-In \cite{castellano+weigel}*{Question 2}, Castellano and Weigel asked whether there exists a non-discrete tdlc group with trivial quasi-center that is of type $\FP_2$ but is not compactly presented.
+In \cite{castellano+weigel}*{Question 2}, Castellano and Weigel asked whether there exists a non-discrete tdlc group with trivial quasi-center that is of type $\FP_2$ over $\Q$ but is not compactly presented.
 We answer this question in the affirmative and, in fact, prove a stronger statement.

-\begin{thm} There exists a simple non-discrete tdlc group that is of type $\FP_2$ but is not compactly presented. \end{thm}
+\begin{thm} There exists a simple non-discrete tdlc group that is of type $\FP_2$ over $\Z$ but is not compactly presented. \end{thm}

-Llosa Isenrich, Schesler and Wu have told us that they are in the process of writing a proof of the analogous result for discrete groups, i.e.\ a simple group that is of type $\FP_2$ but is not finitely presented.
+Using different methods, Llosa Isenrich, Schesler and Wu \cite{llosaisenrich+schesler+wu} have recently proven the analogous result for discrete groups, i.e.\ they constructed a simple group that is of type $\FP_2$ over $\Z$ (in fact, of type $\FP_\infty$) but is not finitely presented.

 Our examples arise from a construction introduced by Smith \cite{smith}.
-It produces a totally disconnected Hausdorff group $\universal(M, N)$ from two permutation groups $M$ and $N$.
+The Smith universal group $\universal(M, N)$ acts on a biregular tree with prescribed local actions $M$ and $N$.
+This construction generalizes the Burger--Mozes universal groups $\universal(F)$ \cite{burger+mozes}, which act on a regular tree with prescribed local action $F$.
 Under suitable conditions on $M$ and $N$, the resulting Smith group $\universal(M, N)$ is a simple non-discrete tdlc group.
 Using this construction, Smith obtained uncountably many pairwise non-isomorphic simple non-discrete tdlc groups that are all compactly generated.

-In the main theorem we show that under mild conditions the finiteness properties of the Smith group $\universal(M, N)$ relate to those of its local actions $M$ and $N$.
+In the main theorem we show that if the permutation groups $M$ and $N$ both have finitely many orbits and one of them is transitive, the finiteness properties of the Smith group $\universal(M, N)$ relate to those of its local actions $M$ and $N$.
+For the proof we use that under these conditions, the Smith group $\universal(M, N)$ splits as a finite graph of groups.
+For such groups, we prove the following.